-Included in the rates are four standard cost components that are assumed to be common to all social and medical services.
-They are Employment Related Expenses (EREs), Program Support (PS), Facility Costs (Dday Hhabilitation only) and General and Administrative costs of 11% included in all services except Market Rate services.
-In Maryland, Training and Transportation (Trans.) components were also studied and used to develop the rates.
-JVGA surveyed and analyzed the general ledgers of approximately 70 DDA providers to standardize the cost component and rates.
-The Rate Study Report was released on November 3, 2017 and is published on DDA's website at https://dda.health.maryland.gov/Pages/Rate Study Report.aspx.
+Included in the rates are five standard cost components that are assumed to be common to all social and medical services.
+They are Employment Related Expenses (ERE), Program Support (PS), Facility Costs, Training, and Transportation.
+Additionally, fee schedule service rates include a General and Administrative cost component.
+The Rate Study Report was released on November 3, 2017 and is published on DDA's website at https://dda.health.maryland.gov/Pages/Rate_Study_Report.aspx..
 Also, four town halls were held to solicit public comment on the report.
-Subsequently, DDA hired a vendor, Optumas, to verify and validate data from the JVGA rate study and adjust rates for new services.
-Any rates that were updated were based on their review of the data, input from providers and public comment and will be implemented in LTSSMaryland.
 A detailed rate file is available upon request.